Christian-Life-Waverly/ChristianLifeWaverly/beliefs.markdown

 permalink: /beliefs/
 ---

-We have summarized our beliefs with these 10 assertions in our Statement of Faith.
+This Statement of Faith is our official doctrinal statement taken from our constitution.
 Below the Statement of Faith we have listed various [creeds and confessions](#creeds) "to assist the reader in controversies, to confirm the reader in his or her faith, and to edify the reader in righteousness"[^1].
-If we disagree with these creeds and confessions where they are in agreement with each other we should be very careful.
+If anyone disagrees with these creeds and confessions where they are in agreement with each other that person should be very careful.

 <h2 id="beliefs">Statement of Faith</h2>